“Death, taxes and childbirth! There’s never any convenient time for any of them.” ― Margaret Mitchell, Gone with the Wind

 Under the reforms, medium-to-large private-sector organisations will take responsibility for determining whether the contractors they engage with should be taxed in the same way as salaried employees.
 At the moment, it is down to contractors to self-declare how they think they should be taxed.
 Importantly, following the change the hiring organisation will be liable for any mistakes, potentially incurring massive retrospective tax bills (think PAYE plus NI).

-The new rules come into effect in April 2020 but Lloyds, similar to Barclays, Morgan Stanley and HSBC (to name a small few) has recognised that the problem needs to be addressed immediately.
-Anyone on a six-month contract will by default fall within the new regulations and dealing with the repercussions of a potential mass exodus will take months.
+The new rules come into effect in April 2021 but Lloyds, similar to Barclays, Morgan Stanley and HSBC (to name a small few) has recognised that the problem needs to be addressed immediately, and importantly have not changed their stance as a result of the government’s change in legislation.
+Many organisations have recognised that having actioned their plans for April 2020 before the government rethink, there is little point unwinding these simply to repeat them again in a few months’ time.

 It is reported that contractors currently working at Lloyds have been asked if they would like to leave, become permanent employees or continue working at the firm through umbrella companies.
 This is the choice facing 1,000s of contractors across the country, and although it is anticipated that many will take the option of permanent work, this does not provide an adequate solution for organisations like Lloyds to manage peaks in demand.
 There is a limit to the level of permanent headcount organisations are willing to onboard, and when the reforms hit the public sector in 2017, some departments lost up to 40% of their contractors.